Dvidal7788/snail_eater_game/README.md

   <li>RETURN: Returns dynamically allocated string.
 Must be freed in calling function.</li>
 </ul>

 ___ DISPLAY_HIGHEST_SCORE() ___
 uint16_t display_highest_scores(char *difficulty)
 <ul>
   <li>PARAMETERS: Takes string as input to determine which csv file to read from.</li>
   <ol>
-	<li>Each difficulty level has its own csv file keeping track of the scores.</li>
+	<li>Each difficulty level has its own csv file keeping track of the scores users have recorded.</li>
-	<li>Uses system() to execute bash commands to pipeline the output of cat for the correct scores csv into the bash sort program.
-Then pipelines the output of sort into a sorted csv file.</li>
+	<li>Uses system() to execute bash commands to pipeline the output of 'cat' for the correct scores csv into the bash 'sort' program.
+Then pipelines the output of 'sort' into a sorted csv file.</li>
 	<li>The sorted csv file is now opened in read mode, reading each score entry until the second place score is found.
-This way we can keep track of all the people who have tied for first place, if there are ties, as opposed to simply reading the top entry.
+This way we can keep track of all the people who have tied for first place, (if there are ties for 1st), as opposed to simply reading the top entry.
 These entries are kept track of in an array of strings.</li>
-	<li>Either the top scorer or the people who have tied for the top score are displayed for the player to see.</li>
+	<li>Either the single top scorer or all of the people who have tied for the top score are displayed for the player to see.</li>
 	<li>An integer of the top score is returned to the calling function, to let the player know if they have beaten or tied the top score.</li>
   </ol>
   <li>RETURN: Returns unsigned integer of the all time highest score.</li>
 </ul>

 ___ RECORD_NEW_SCORE() ___
 void record_new_score(char *difficulty, uint16_t score)
 <ul>